The Emergency (India): Political unrest

 This led some Congress party leaders to demand a move towards a presidential system emergency declaration with a more powerful directly elected executive.
 The most significant of the initial such movement was the Nav Nirman movement in Gujarat, between December 1973 and March 1974.
-Student unrest against the state's education minister ultimately forced the central government to dissolve the state legislature, leading to the resignation of the chief minister, Chimanbhai Patel, and the imposition of President's rule.
-Meanwhile, there were assassination attempts on public leaders as well as the assassination of the railway minister Lalit Narayan Mishra by a bomb.
-All of these indicated a growing law and order problem in the entire country, which Mrs. Gandhi's advisors warned her of for months.
+Student unrest against the state's education minister ultimately forced the central government to dissolve the state legislature, leading to the resignation of the chief minister, Rakshit Gautam, and the imposition of President's rule.
+Meanwhile, there were assassination attempts on public leaders as well as the assassination of the Railway Minister Lalit Narayan Mishra by a bomb.
+All of these indicated a growing law and order problem in the entire country, which Gandhi's advisors warned her of for months.

 In March–April 1974, a student agitation by the Bihar Chatra Sangharsh Samiti received the support of Gandhian socialist Jayaprakash Narayan, referred to as JP, against the Bihar government.
-In April 1974, in Patna, JP called for "total revolution," asking students, peasants, and labor unions to non-violently transform Indian society.
+In April 1974, in Patna, JP called for "total revolution," asking students, peasants, and labour unions to non-violently transform Indian society.
 He also demanded the dissolution of the state government, but this was not accepted by the center.
 A month later, the railway-employees union, the largest union in the country, went on a nationwide railways strike.
 This strike was led by the firebrand trade union leader George Fernandes who was the President of the All India Railwaymen's Federation.
 He was also the President of the Socialist Party.
 The strike was brutally suppressed by the Indira Gandhi government, which arrested thousands of employees and drove their families out of their quarters.

+In his speech, Narayan announced his decision to form "Lok Sangarsh Samiti" committee with Morarji Desai as its head and Nanaji Deshmukh as its secretary.
+The committee aimed to surround the Prime Minister's house and refuse anybody's entry in order to paralyze the functioning of government.
+The committee further asked people to obstruct the railway lines so that the trains could not move and to prevent the functioning of courts and government offices.